- Terms & Conditions of Use

 - First-party cookies.
 These are cookies that are placed by ASICS and are generally used to improve and enhance your experience on our Sites.
 For example, they help us remember:

-- Items in your shopping cart;
+- Items you previously placed into the shopping cart;

 - Your log-in name; and

 - Your preferences, such as your preferred language or location.

 - Third-party cookies.
 These are cookies placed by a third-party company, not ASICS.
 For example, we work with third party advertising networks to deliver tailored ads you see within and outside of our Sites and Services.
 We also work with third party vendors to provide you with personalized product recommendations based on your browsing and purchase history on our, and sometimes third party mobile applications and/or sites.
 We also work with third-party analytics providers to help us understand how online users interact with our Sites and Services.
 These "third party" companies also may place cookies on your browser to understand your online behavior over time.

 Pixel tags.
 A pixel tag (also referred to as web beacon) is a small string of software code that represents a graphic image request on a web page or email.
 There may or may not be a visible graphic image associated with the pixel tag or web beacon, and often the image is designed to blend into the background of a web page or email.
 Pixels can be embedded in a web page or in an email for purposes such as traffic reporting, unique visitor counts, advertising auditing and reporting, as well as to determine whether a recipient has opened a particular email sent by ASICS.

 We use the following categories of cookies on our Sites and Services: